CorinaMurg/web-for-everyone/README.md

 MINI ARTICLES, POSTS IN RESOURCES
 - should the link wrap the entire article

+HOW A11Y WORKS
+- add explanation with a11y panel in dev tools re: accessible name computation

 MUST MENTION
 -WCAG A AA AAA (link it to Color COntrast checker in Make It Accessible)

 TO FIX:
 - middle icon, no wrap, enlarge icon, make it blue
+- when suing the back button in the browser, it should scroll to the same section as before
 - fimisg makeitA11y2
 - About
 -WCAG